 Indiana representative proposes bill preventing convicted protesters eligibility for unemployment assistance

-WASHINGTON (WAVE) - Indiana Republican State Senator Jim Banks has proposed a house bill that would ban protesters committing crimes like acts of violence, looting or vandalism from federal unemployment assistance.
+WASHINGTON (WAVE) - Republican U.S. Rep. Jim Banks of Indiana has proposed a house bill that would ban protesters committing crimes like acts of violence, looting or vandalism from federal unemployment assistance.

 The bill would also require convicted protesters to cover the cost of federal policing of demonstrations.